proglang/AlgST/README.md

 # AlgST

-AlgST is an implementation of Algebraic Session Types by Bernardo Almeida et al. (unpublished).
+AlgST is an implementation of Algebraic Session Types by Andreia Mordido et al. (unpublished).

 ## Building